 The objective here is to help people understand how and why we become illogically trapped into irrational emotional experiences that may actually be happening for reasons different to that which we would imagine!
 If you want to know more about how Hypnotherapy can help you; why not make an appointment for a Free Consultation?

-The research: Imagine yourself sitting in a noisy café trying to read.
+Imagine yourself sitting in a noisy café trying to read.
 To focus on the book at hand, you need to ignore the surrounding chatter and clattering of cups, with your brain filtering out the irrelevant stimuli coming through your ears and "gating" in the relevant ones in your vision -- words on a page.

 In a new paper in the journal Nature Communications, New York University researchers offer a new theory, based on a computational model, on how the brain separates relevant from irrelevant information in these and other circumstances.